learn-co-curriculum/html-css-assessment/README.md

 1. Responsiveness should be achieved solely with HTML and CSS.
 2. Your CSS should include no fewer than three `@media` queries.
+3. You should use sprites for rendering icons.
-3. Your website should have no fewer than five pages.
+4. Your website should have no fewer than five pages — unless:
+   1. If you use advanced CSS techniques ([transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), scroll effects, etc.), your site can span fewer pages.
+   2. A good rule of thumb is that 1 page = 1 fancy CSS effect.
+   3. You could conceivably drop down to just one page — but it should be a _very_ fancy page and navigating around your site should still be clean and easy to do!
-4. Each page should include a navigation bar that's easy to use on small and large displays alike.
+5. Each page should include a navigation bar that's easy to use on small and large displays alike.
-5. Your website should take advantage of additional screen real estate on larger displays.
+6. Your website should take advantage of additional screen real estate on larger displays.
 Don't cramp your users!
-6. Your website should use tag, class, and id selectors appropriately.
+7. Your website should use tag, class, and id selectors appropriately.
 (Remember, be only as specific as necessary!)

 ## Instructions